nabemon/KSP_InfiniteRouter/README.md

 <img width="653" alt="InfiniteRouter" src="https://user-images.githubusercontent.com/46624978/103148959-9bdd9500-47a8-11eb-9a45-412bd852f5fa.png">

 Download Infinite Woodwinds(Div).expressionmap and load it into Cubase.

 <img width="653" alt="Expmap" src="https://user-images.githubusercontent.com/46624978/103149034-3b028c80-47a9-11eb-8579-13ad985aa808.png">

 Now you can assign each note to divisi parts you want to play in by note Attribute or Expression Maps.

 <img width="613" alt="Attribute" src="https://user-images.githubusercontent.com/46624978/103149561-f0374380-47ad-11eb-9b34-10018b0f5594.png">

 ## Note
+- Fast phrases or a large amount of MIDI CC can causes dropping notes or CC.
+- I recommend to use this script just for sketching and write each part individually in production phase.

 ## How it works